precice/tutorials/partitioned-heat-conduction/README.md

 * Nutils.
 Install [Nutils](http://www.nutils.org/en/latest/).

 * OpenFOAM.
+Install OpenFOAM and the [OpenFOAM adapter](https://www.precice.org/adapter-openfoam-overview.html).
+This tutorial uses a custom solver, which you can find in `tutorials/partitioned-heat-conduction/openfoam-solver` and build using `cd tutorials/partitioned-heat-conduction/openfoam-solver && wmake`.
+Have a look at the section below (Notes on the OpenFOAM case) for further information.

+### Notes on the OpenFOAM case

-Running this tutorial with OpenFOAM is a bit of a challenge and requires some special considerations.
-First of all, OpenFOAM does not provide a Laplace solver with a non-zero right-hand side.
+Running this tutorial with OpenFOAM is a bit of a challenge and requires some special considerations:

+* First of all, OpenFOAM does not provide a Laplace solver with a non-zero right-hand side.
 Therefore, we provide a modified Laplace solver together with the tutorial, which needs to be compiled before running the tutorial.
 The solver can be compiled by executing `wmake` in the solver directory `./openfoam-solver/`.
 The generated executable will be stored in the `FOAM_USER_APPBIN` by default.
 Afterwards, the custom solver `heatTransfer` can be started from the respective OpenFOAM case directory, as usual.

-The second challenge is given by the time- and space-dependent Dirichlet boundary conditions required for domain boundaries belonging not to the interface.
+* The second challenge is given by the time- and space-dependent Dirichlet boundary conditions required for domain boundaries belonging not to the interface.
 For this purpose, a valid installation of `groovyBC` (part of `swak4Foam`) is required.

-Having the solver and an evaluator for the boundaries, the tutorial is ready to run.
-However, if you want to modify the tutorial the space-dependent initial condition of this tutorial state the third challenge.
+* The third challenge is given by the space-dependent initial conditions.
 We let `funkySetFields`, which is installed along with OpenFOAM by default, evaluate the initial condition.
-You can simply execute the script `setInitialField.sh` in order to evaluate and store the required initial condition in the `0` directory.
-Note that `funkySetFields` overrides unintentionally the boundary conditions as well, so that you might need to restore them after you executed it.
+You can simply execute the script `./run.sh` script, as usual, which calls the `setInitialField.sh` in order to evaluate and store the required initial condition in the `0` directory.
+Note that the `./run.sh` script deletes the `0` time directory and copies it again from `0.orig`.
+If you start modifying the initial or boundary conditions, make sure you modify the files located in the `0.orig` directory in combination with the default `./run.sh` scripts.

 ## Running the simulation